cscheid/cscheid.net/courses/fal17/csc544/index.md

   comments*.
 For content
   discussions, please use [Piazza](https://piazza.com/arizona/fall2017/csc544/home).
 * Lectures: Mondays and Wednesdays, 3:30PM-4:45PM
-* Office Hours: 1 hour/week TBD.
+* Office Hours: Mondays, 10-11AM, GS 734.
 Otherwise by appointment only.

 ## Previous versions of the course